cchudzicki-ocw-testing/18.706-spring-2023/content/pages/syllabus.md

 There is no required textbook.
 A full set of {{% resource_link "75424b2c-57f9-4d04-9f61-9ec776a9c3a0" "lecture notes" %}} are provided.
 Possible other references include:

-- the book by P.M.
-Cohn “Further  Algebra and Applications” (chapters 2, 4, 5, 7, 8; an earlier edition of basically the same text is volumes 2,3 of the series “Algebra” by the same  author);
+- Cohn P. M. 2003. *Further Algebra and Applications*.
+London: Springer.
+ISBN: 9781852336677
+    See chapters 2, 4, 5, 7, 8.
+An earlier edition of basically the same text as volumes 2, 3 of the series “[Algebra](https://www.worldcat.org/title/8031629)” by the same  author.
 - C.A.
 Weibel “An introduction to homological algebra” and
 - Notes by Prof. Mike Artin
 - Notes by Prof. Pavel Etingof